-- a) Framework development and update processes shall be executed primarily via a Development Panel.
-This process shall result in two documents for Board consideration: a recommended framework and recommended assessment and item specifications. - The Framework Development Panel shall develop drafts of the two project documents and engage in the detailed deliberations about how issues outlined in the Board charge and guidance from the Content Advisory Group should be reflected in a recommended framework.
+- The Framework Development Panel shall develop drafts of the two project documents and engage in the detailed deliberations about how issues outlined in the Board charge and Steering Panel discussionguidance from the Content Advisory Group should be reflected in a recommended framework.
+As a subset of the Steering Panel, the Development Panel shall have a proportionally higher representation of content experts and educators, whose expertise collectively addresses all grade levels designated for the assessment under development.
 Fifteen percent of this panel (3 members) shall be current classroom teachers in the subject areas under consideration.
 Educators shall be drawn from schools across the nation, including individuals who work with students from high-poverty and low-performing schools, as well as public and private schools.
-This panel may include up to 20 members, with additional members as needed. - b) The scope and size of a framework development project shall determine the size of the Development Panel and the number of panel meetings needed.
-A framework update project may require a smaller panel and fewer meetings if a smaller scope is anticipated for recommended revisions.
-Moderate updates are expected to require fewer meetings than major updates. - c) A nominations process shall be used to seek broad input on recommendations for well-qualified individuals who represent diverse demographic characteristics, stakeholder groups, and perspectives on the key issues identified in the Board charge to the panel. - d) From the pool of nominees, the Board will select those with the most outstanding content and education credentials to represent multiple perspectives on the key issues identified in the Board charge to the panel.
-The ADC shall review panelist nomination materials and recommend a slate of panelists, which shall be subject to Executive Committee approval.
+This panel may include up to 20 members, with additional members as needed. - The scope and size of a framework development project shall determine the size of framework panelsthe Development Panel and the number of panel meetings needed.
+A framework update project may require a smaller panels and fewer meetings if a smaller scope is anticipated for recommended revisions.
+Moderate updates are expected to require fewer meetings than major updates. - A nominations process shall be used to seek broad input on recommendations for well-qualified individuals who represent diverse demographic characteristics, stakeholder groups, and perspectives on the key issues identified in the Board charge to the panels. - d) From the pool of nominees, the Board will select those with the most outstanding content and education credentials to represent multiple perspectives on the key issues identified in the Board charge to the panels.
+The ADC shall review panelist nomination materials and recommend a slate of panelists, which shall be subject to Executive Committee approval. - e) To ensure continuity of the process, ADC will carefully consider applications from individuals who have served on the Content Advisory Group, with the goal of having at least two approximately 2-4 individuals serve on both groups. - f) The Development Panel willshall be led by a Panel Leadership Team consisting of three to four panelists who reflect a variety of roles, experiences, and viewpoints in the subject area.
+The Panel Leadership Team shawill facilitate Development Panel discussions and serve as panel representatives to the Governing Board. - g) The process that the Development Ppanels employs to develop recommendations for new or updated frameworks shall be comprehensive in approach and conducted in an